Good will is a prerequisite, but it alone is not enough.

 "Unable to pacify the Hungarian barons, Leopold revoked the grant of freedom to the serfs.
 In Bohemia and Austria, most of the reforms remained.
 The edicts of toleration were not revoked, the closed monasteries were not readmitted, and the church remained subject to the laws of the state.
 Economic legislation had liberated trade and industry, giving them a sustained boost.
 Austria made the transition from a medieval to a modern state without bloody revolutions and participated in the diverse cultural life of the 19th century."
 (1, S. 214).

 Even today, under completely different conditions, it is not uncommon even in democracies to still speak of the State The aim is to stabilize the state, expand its sphere of influence and strengthen its grip.
-The common good must take a back seat to state goals, and the slogan "prosperity for all" (Ludwig Erhard) is forgotten.
+The common good often has to take a back seat to state goals, and the slogan "prosperity for all" (Ludwig Erhard) is forgotten.
 This is regularly followed by rampant bureaucracy, regulatory frenzy and restrictions on personal freedom.

 A bloated propaganda industry must then convince voters that it is all for their welfare.